MrMicky-FR/FastInv/README.md

 * Easy to use
 * Option to prevent a player from closing the inventory
 * The Bukkit inventory can still be directly used
+* Paginated inventory for easy display of lists
+* Keep your inventory animated at a predefined rate

 ## Installation